Rick Nicita: Creative Artists Agency (CAA)

 Rick Nicita left the William Morris Agency in 1980 to join then four year-old Creative Artists Agency, this after being hand-selected by CAA's leadership of the time, which included founders Michael Ovitz and Ronald Meyer.
 Nicita was later named co-chairman of CAA and then managing partner, all of this within the historical era in which CAA was considered the world's dominant talent agency.

-During his time with CAA, Rick Nicita maintained a client list that included Francis Ford Coppola, Al Pacino, Rob Reiner, Bette Midler, Mick Jagger, David Lynch, Christopher Walken, Debra Winger, Tom Cruise, Anthony Hopkins, Nicole Kidman, Kurt Russell, Sally Field, and others.
+During his time with CAA, Rick Nicita maintained a client list that included Francis Ford Coppola, Al Pacino, Rob Reiner, Bette Midler, Mick Jagger, David Lynch, Christopher Walken, Debra Winger, Tom Cruise, Anthony Hopkins,Nicole Kidman, Kurt Russell, and Sally Field.

 Morgan Creek and RPMedia

 Rick Nicita left Creative Artists Agency in 2008 to become Morgan Creek's Co-chairman and COO.
 Nicita departed Morgan Creek in 2011, later returning to talent representation via his self-created RPMedia shingle.
 (RP is an acronym for "Rick and Paula").